mmKALLL/Neuroking/README.md

 ## Known issues:

 - Output nodes are processed in the order they were added into the network
-- Builds sometimes fail to recognize the package structure
+- Eclipse sometimes fails to recognize the package structure (unless all files are opened...)
 - ~~Too many todos :)~~